analogdevicesinc/precision-converters-firmware/doc/sphinx/source/hardware/comm_interface.rst

    For data transmission to IIO clients, IIO firmware applications uses *Virtual Serial* Or *UART* as primary communication links.
-Firmware by default uses the Virtual Serial interface for SDP-K1 for higher speed data transmission as MCU board supports both Virtual Serial and UART interface.
+Firmware by default uses the Virtual Serial interface for SDP-K1 for higher speed data transmission as SDP-K1 board supports both Virtual Serial and UART interface.
 The Nucleo-H563 supports only UART.
 If you target a different MCU board that does not support Virtual Serial, just set UART as communication link in the firmware (app_config.h file).